felixlopz/hubrise-test-task/content/apps/pixelpoint/en/terminology.md

 position: 3
 layout: documentation
 meta:
   title: Terminology - PixelPoint
   description: Correspondence table between the terms used by PixelPoint and those used by HubRise.
 ---

 ---

-**IMPORTANT NOTE**: This page is common to the PixelPoint Bridge and Windows API versions.
+**IMPORTANT NOTE:** This page is common to the PixelPoint Bridge and Windows API versions.
 To return to your documentation, see the [PixelPoint Bridge Documentation](/apps/pixelpoint-bridge), or the [PixelPoint Windows API Documentation](/apps/pixelpoint-windows-api).

 ---